charliecpeterson/H2_software/molecular/nwchem/README.md

 This will run the `water.nw` on Hoffman2.
 It will create a TMP directory to run NWCHEM and save the output to the file `water.out.$JOBID`

-You can use `water.sh` as a template to run other NWChem jobs by renaming this file to the name of your NWChem input file.
+You can use `water.job` as a template to run other NWChem jobs by renaming this file to the name of your NWChem input file.
 You can also change the location of the TMP directory in this job script.